 ACTIVITIES TIMELINE PERSON(S) RESPONSIBLE MONITORING & EVALUATION Request applications for volunteers for the R&D Cadre Fall 2018 District Teachers Completion of applications and selection of cadre members.
-Devise a plan and calendar for research and development activities Winter 2018-19 Teachers Cadre Calendar and Action Plan Any new technology tools being considered for implementation will be reviewed by District technology staff for compatibility and feasibility.
-2019-2021 Cadre Technicians Implementation Plan Revise and update Challenge 21 standards and define District expectations 2019-2021 Cadre/Teachers District/ Principals Updated standards and communication plan Updated standards and District expectations will be clarified and communicated to all certificated, classified and administrative staff.
-2019-2021 All District Staff Expectations and Next Steps
+Devise a plan and calendar for research and development activities Winter 2018-19 Teachers Cadre Calendar and Action Plan Any new technology tools being considered for implementation will be reviewed by District technology staff for compatibility and feasibility. y Technicia Implementation Plan Revise and update Challenge 21 standards and define District expectations 2019-2021 Cadre/Teachers District/ Principals Updated standards and communication plan Updated standards and District expectations will be clarified and communicated to all certificated, classified and administrative staff.
+2019-2021 All District Staff Expectations and Next Steps EVALUATION INSTRUMENT(S) - DATA TO BE COLLECTED: • Applications • Calendar & Action Plan • Updated Challenge 21 Standards & Rubrics

-- Applications

-- Calendar & Action Plan Updated Challenge 21 Standards & Rubrics - Communication Plan